 4. Negotiate the contents of the letter of intent

 - The letter of intent should address the following issues: price, shares, assets or hybrid structure, net working capital, period of exclusivity, and closing conditions

 5. Coordinate the due diligence review

 - Plan financial, legal and tax transactions with the help of your advisor

 - The purchase agreement must set out the price, any non-cash considerations, representations and warranties, and limitations of the liability exemption clause.

 Consulting a trusted advisor is crucial

-It is extremely important to have a good advisor for any business transactions in the succession planning process.
-This person must be able to provide extensive and objective financial and business expertise in accordance with your needs.
+It is important to have a good advisor for any business transactions in the succession planning process.
+This person or team must be able to provide extensive and objective financial and business expertise in accordance with your needs.

 A company’s objectives and concerns change frequently, as does the manner in which it operates.
 Your advisor must be committed to meet with you regularly to ensure that decisions are being made based on the most recent information so that you receive practical and knowledgeable advice.